dapperbeing94/vedic-mastery-study/03_PROJECT_MANAGEMENT/roadmaps/SESSION3_PROGRESS_SUMMARY.md

 ## 🙏 Reflection

-Session 3 represents a major milestone in the Vedic Mastery Study.
+Session 3 represents a major milestone in the Vedic Mastery Study v2.0.
 We have now covered the vast majority of the foundational texts of the Hindu tradition, from the ancient Vedas to modern interpretations.
 The breadth-first approach has given us a comprehensive overview of the entire tradition, preparing us for deeper study in specific areas of interest.

 The parallel research methodology proved highly effective, allowing us to study 25 texts simultaneously while maintaining quality and depth.
 The comprehensive study documents serve as permanent reference materials for future study and practice.